 Bonus Kids’ Events:

-Worcester’s Ecotarium is a fantastic place to learn about all things nature year round, and their Earth Day Celebration is no exception!
-With both indoors and outdoors activities, children will find something fun to do at this event, no matter what their interests.
+Worcester’s Ecotarium is a fantastic place to learn about all things nature year-round, and its Earth Day Celebration is no exception!
+With both indoor and outdoor activities, children will find something fun to do at this event, no matter what their interests.
 Their Nature Explore Outdoor Exhibit, bursting with hands-on activities, will be open during this event as well.
-In the past, the Ecotarium’s Earth Day Celebration has welcomed characters from PBS, special shows at the Planetarium, experiments, and many more special features.
+In the past, the Ecotarium’s Earth Day Celebration welcomed characters from PBS, special shows at the Planetarium, experiments, and many more special features.
 This event is a must for curious children!